 ]]>

-http://blog.zoolway.com/publish-nuget-packages-with-netcore/feed 0
+https://blog.zoolway.com/publish-nuget-packages-with-netcore/feed 0

-Logging – Human Readable vs. Machine Parsable http://blog.zoolway.com/logging-human-readable-vs-machine-parsable http://blog.zoolway.com/logging-human-readable-vs-machine-parsable#comments Wed, 09 Mar 2016 19:53:46 +0000 http://blog.zoolway.com/?p=103 I have often encouraged other to implement proper logging even in the smallest projects.
+Logging – Human Readable vs. Machine Parsable https://blog.zoolway.com/logging-human-readable-vs-machine-parsable https://blog.zoolway.com/logging-human-readable-vs-machine-parsable#comments Wed, 09 Mar 2016 19:53:46 +0000 http://blog.zoolway.com/?p=103 I have often encouraged other to implement proper logging even in the smallest projects.
 My .NET MVVM template available at GitHub comes with log4net per default.
 There is no need to reinvent the wheel.
 Besides log4net there is NLog and other frameworks.
 Most can target many diverse storages like files (with automatic rolling), the Windows event log, UDP ports and more.
 This way we get some decent log files.

 Human Readable